The Good Work Plan

 - Extension of “continuous service”.
 Currently a one-week gap in service with the same employer will cease continuous service that can lead to improved rights.
 This gap will be extended to four weeks.

-- Repeal of the “Swedish Derogation” model implemented by some employers with agency workers which “will guarantee equal wages with those of comparable permanent workers for all long-term agency workers”.
+- Repeal of the “Swedish Derogation” model implemented by some employers with agency workers.

 Clarity of information